valr/flask-list/README.md

-# LCI
+# flask-list

-lci is a simple Flask application to manage: List, Category, Item
+flask-list is a simple Flask application to manage list of items in categories

 # License